litmuschaos/litmus-docs/website/docs/user-guides/chaoscenter-cluster-scope-installation.md

 #### Step-2: Create the namespace on which you want to install Litmus ChaosCenter

-- The litmus infra components will be placed in this namespace.

-> The chaoscenter components can be placed in any namespace, though it is typically placed in "litmus".
+- The chaoscenter components can be placed in any namespace, though it is typically placed in "litmus".

 ```bash
 kubectl create ns litmus